Ibellastar/tip-calculator/README.md

 ### Starter Files

 The starter files for this exercise are located in the `src` directory.
-Implement your code inside the following files:
+Implement your code inside the following file:

 1. `tip_calculator.c`
-2. `main.c`

 ### Instructions & Requirements
 * In the file **tip_calculator.c**, complete the function **float calculate_bill(float total_bill, float tax_percentage, float tip_percentage)**: